 The exterior used for King's Cross Station, is actually St. Pancras Station, which is just down the road.
 This was used because the façade of St. Pancras is more visually appealing than that of King's Cross.

 When filming the scenes at Gloucester Cathedral, the cathedral's modern electric signs, light switches, and door locks had to be concealed behind panels that were painted to match the rest of the stone walls.
 The stained glass windows were also modified to hide the fact that the building was a church; the religious symbols were covered with colored plastic filter paper to blend in with the surrounding glass.
 One window depicted the naked figures of Adam and Eve; they were given clothes and even the trademark Harry Potter lightning scars on their foreheads.

-The street that Harry and Hagrid walk down, to get to the Leaky Cauldron, is the same street on which Sean Connery is parked, waiting for Catherine Zeta-Jones to leave the antiques shop in Entrapment (1999).
+The street, down which Harry and Hagrid walk, to get to the Leaky Cauldron, is the same street on which Sir Sean Connery was parked, waiting for Catherine Zeta-Jones to leave the antiques shop in Entrapment (1999).

 This movie has the distinction of opening on more screens in the U.S. than any other (3,762).

-All of the cars, on Privet Drive, are Vauxhalls, no matter the time period.
+All of the cars on Privet Drive are Vauxhalls, no matter the time period.
 The Dursleys own a silver 2000 Vauxhall Vectra Estate.
-All of the other cars parked in the drives, are Vectra Estates in the present day, with Astra, Belmont and Cavalier Saloons from the late 1980s in the pre-titles prologue.
+All of the other cars parked in the drives are Vectra Estates in the present day, with Astra, Belmont, and Cavalier Saloons from the late 1980s in the pre-title prologue.